Export to other environments

 Learn more in the Reshape tables in transform guide.

 You can open the Export modal to initiate an export from any table.
-You can do this on the dataset page by right clicking a table and selecting the Export menu option, or by right clicking on any table in a project and selecting the same option.
+You can do this on the dataset page by right clicking a table and selecting the Export menu option, or by right clicking on any table in a workflow and selecting the same option.

 Here you can see all the options available for your table to export.